jasongaylord/JasonGaylord.com/_posts/2026/07/2026-07-29-techbash-2026-registration-open-hotel-rooms-going-fast.md

 bitly: https://jasong.us/4pNkFIj
 ---

 [TechBash 2026](https://jasong.us/tb) registration is now open, and if you're planning to attend, there are two things you should do right now: grab your ticket and book your hotel room.
-Both Early Bird ticket pricing and the discounted hotel room block are available today — but neither will last forever.
+Both standard ticket pricing and the discounted hotel room block are available today — but neither will last forever.

+{% include info-notice.html %}
+You can use promo code <strong>SUMMERTIME</strong> to save 12%.
+However, this code is only good through Friday, July 31st..
+{% include end-notice.html %}

 ## The Conference: October 13–16, 2026